We are passionate about grilling around here. If you love it as much as we do, you know how important it is to keep a clean grill.

 Stainless steel has a fine finish.
 Steel wool leaves fine scratches that ruin this pristine finish which, after a while, makes it harder to clean the grates.
-Food particles and grease become wedged into those minute crevices, making it virtually impossible to get rid of.
-Ensure that the clean tool you choose keeps your stainless steel grill grates in mint condition.
+Food particles and grease become wedged into those minute crevices, making them virtually impossible to get rid of.
+Ensure that the clean tool you choose keeps your stainless steel grills in mint condition.

 Put Down the Bleach

 Last but certainly not least, you want to steer clear of using harsh chemicals on your grill grates.
 Mixing stainless steel and chlorine is a recipe for disaster.
 Sure, it will get the job done and get those stubborn grease stains out.